rotundasoftware/class-con-leche/README.md

 A simple backbone inspired, coffee compatible class object for node.js and the browser.

-* No bs, just the basics.
+* No bs, and no dependencies.
+Just the basics.
 * Compatible with CommonJS, AMD, and browser global style modules.

 ```javascript